How to Stay Focused on School (when you feel lazy!)

 Figure out your motivation to complete the assignment and then remind yourself of it constantly!
 Whether it be a physical reason or just the feeling of accomplishment, either will push you to keep going.

-I love to keep a message board right next to my desk for some constant motivation to keep working!
-Check out my top 15 favorite quotes I’ve had on my board!
+I love to keep a letter board right next to my desk for some constant motivation to keep working!
+Check out my favorite quotes here!

 Get rid of distractions (aka your phone)